 A company will come to an influencer network with a goal.
 I want 25 bloggers between the ages of 24-35 who are moms and live in a major metro area to try out our face cream for 30 days and share the results.
 The influencer network says no problem, uses the stats they have for each member and offers potential candidates.
 The company then can say yes or no to these candidates.
 The network does all the communication with those approved to be part of the campaign.
 Some influencer networks offer campaigns and invite members to pitch themselves to be a part, others you have to wait for an email offer not even knowing the campaign was a possibility.

-You as a reader of blogs and viewer of social media can rarely tell is a sponsored post is directly from the brand or through a network.
+You as a reader of blogs and viewer of social media can rarely tell if a sponsored post is directly from the brand or through a network.
 Some, like ShopStyle and IZEA, will require disclosure that mentions both them and the brand.
 Others prefer to stay behind the scenes.
 It doesn’t really affect your experience, the only one affected is the influencer.
 For the influencer network to make money, they get a percentage of what the company is offering for the campaign.
 The more they make, the less the influencer sees.

 There are some ethical influencer networks that offer a fair rate, there are others that take advantage offering ridiculously low rates or just gifted product in exchange for the sponsored post.
 Companies use multiple influencer networks too.
 Therefore Jane, Sue, Beth, and Kelly could all be contracted to share an Instagram photo of them raving about the same face cream.
 They are all between the ages of 24-35 who are moms and live in a major metro area.
 They have relatively the same number of followers and get around the same number of likes and comments on each post.
-But Jane received $1,000, Sue got $400, Beth received $75, and Kelly just got three jars of the cream in a box full of sizzle with a branded pocket mirror and a lollypop.
+But Jane received $1,000, Sue got $400, Beth received $75, and Kelly just got three jars of the cream in a box full of sizzle with a branded pocket mirror and a lollipop.

 Bloggers Make Money from Guest Posts

 Brands and marketers will offer to write a “quality guest post” for a blogger’s site and pay the blogger to publish it.
 Some read like an ad, some almost sound exactly like the voice of the website.
 Unless the site uses a byline, it’s nearly impossible to distinguish these from sponsored posts created by the website or blog.
 These are done to increase awareness and to use the Google ranking of the blog to reach a larger audience.
-Please note Wardrobe Oxygen never has nor never will accept paid guest posts.
+Please note: Wardrobe Oxygen never has nor never will accept paid guest posts.

 Bloggers Make Money from Creating Products